webfarha/webfarha/Privacy and policy.md

 - How to request data deletion?

-If you want your data deleted, you can contact us through our support server at https://discord.gg/NnJRFRtj9w.
-Our staff or moderators will be happy to assist you with your request.
+If you want your data deleted, you can simply delete it by disabling the anti-ghost ping.

 Thank you for using Sniper Bot.

+last updated - april 21, 2024